 It is impossible not to sing along to the ‘ooh-la-las’.

 It was difficult to whittle down to one jazz number, but I went with “Inner State (Of Mind)” by Courtney Pine.
 This song demonstrates an eclectic mix of influences; the vocal solo pays tribute to the Gershwin classic “Summertime”, the pair of chords in the brass section are taken from the Miles Davis piece “So What”, and the blue notes, as on the very first saxophone note, testify to a blues influence in this, and almost any jazz piece.
 This song is perfect for summer; it’s utterly uplifting, the smooth vocals are soothing, and the rap sections are upbeat.
-If you’ve never heard this song, treat yourself to a listen.
+If you’ve never heard this song, treat yourself to a listen, the best way to listen to this song is to head to Bring in the Noise to find the right player for that stack of vinyl.

 Next comes the musical; a genre you either love or hate.
 It took time for me to be won over by the variety of song, spoken dialogue, acting, and dance sequences, but the heart-warming feel of a musical reeled me in.